matrix-org/matrix-spec-proposals/proposals/1763-configurable-retention-periods.md

 max_lifetime to be equal to `min_lifetime`.

-If the user's retention settings conflicts with those in the room, then the user's clients MUST warn the user when participating in the room.
+If the user's retention settings conflicts with those in the room, then the user's clients are expected to warn the user when participating in the room.
 A conflict exists if the user has configured their client to create rooms with retention settings which differing from the values on the `m.room.retention` state event.
 This is particularly important to warn the user if the room's retention is longer than their default requested retention period.

 For instance: